 Self-help groups and organisations: Many groups and organisations help people to overcome their addictions.
 Such organisations allow people to fight alcohol dependence to live an alcohol-free life.

-Liver transplant: In the advanced stage of disease, when the damage is irreversible, then for the survival of the person, it becomes mandatory to get a liver transplant.
+Liver transplant: In the advanced stage of the disease, when the damage is irreversible, then for the survival of the person, it becomes mandatory to get a liver transplant.
 So, it is essential to have a proper insight into the side effects of excessive alcohol consumption for every individual consuming it.

 In the early stages, liver disease usually goes unnoticed.
 This is because it can be only detected while performing other medical tests related to the liver.